Tampere Ice Stadium

-Features

-The stands in the arena are of a rather rectangular shape, and are composed of a single level main stand and an overhanging balcony on the western side.
-On the eastern side there are 20 suites as well as facilities for the media.
-The standing places are located in the corners of the stands.
-Currently, the majority of the seats are padded, with some unpadded plastic seats remaining on the balcony.

-In 2007, a new video screen cube was installed in the arena.
-Of note is the fact that the balcony hanging over the stand B blocks the view to the screen from the uppermost rows.
-This has been augmented by placing TV monitors under the balcony, mirroring the output of the screen.

-There are several bars, restaurants and fast food stalls around the ice hall, as well as fan shops and the VIP clubs of the two local hockey teams.

 Future

 In the late 1990s and the early 2000s there were plans to build a new multi-purpose arena in Tampere, following the example of the Hartwall Areena built in Helsinki in 1997.
 However, these plans did not come to fruition, and the Hakametsä arena continued to serve as the primary hockey venue in the city.
 In May 2010, the Tampere City Council approved plans for the Tampereen monitoimiareena, which opened 3 December 2021.
 After 56 years at the venue, both Ilves and Tappara moved into the new Nokia Arena for the 2021-22 Liiga season.

 A new exercise and sports area Hakametsä Sport Campus is growing around the Ice Stadium.
 In the winning concept of Peab and YH Kodit, Hakametsä will have apartments, new sports facilities and business and office facilities for sports companies, services or training.
 The old Ice Stadium will be renovated and, in addition to ice use, facilities will be created for other sports.